Regret Bounds for Noise-Free Cascaded Kernelized Bandits: Introduction

 \subsection{Related Work}

 Numerous works have proposed Bayesian optimization algorithms for optimizing a single real-valued black-box function under the RKHS setting.
-For the noisy setting, \cite{Sri09,Cho17,gupta2022regret} provide a typical cumulative regret $\Otil(\sqrt{T}\gamma_T)$, where $T$ is the time horizon, $\gamma_T$ is the maximum information gain associated to the underlying kernel, and the $\Otil(\cdot)$ notation hides the poly-logarithmic factors.
-Recently, \cite{Jamieson21,Salgia2020,li2022gaussian} achieved cumulative regret $\Otil(\sqrt{T\gamma_T})$, which nearly matches algorithm-independent lower bounds for the squared exponential and Mat\'ern kernels \cite{Sca17a,Cai20}.
-For the noise-free setting, \cite{bull2011convergence} achieves a nearly optimal simple regret $O(T^{-\nu/d})$ for the Mat\'ern kernel with smoothness $\nu$.
+For the noisy setting, \cite{srinivas2010gaussian,chowdhury17kernelized,gupta2022regret} provided a typical cumulative regret $\Otil(\sqrt{T}\gamma_T)$, where $T$ is the time horizon, $\gamma_T$ is the maximum information gain associated to the underlying kernel, and the $\Otil(\cdot)$ notation hides the poly-logarithmic factors.
+Recently, \cite{camilleri2021high,salgia2021domain,li2022gaussian} achieved cumulative regret $\Otil(\sqrt{T\gamma_T})$, which nearly matches algorithm-independent lower bounds for the squared exponential and Mat\'ern kernels \cite{scarlett2017lower,cai2021lower}.
+For the noise-free setting, \cite{bull2011convergence} achieved a nearly optimal simple regret $O(T^{-\nu/d})$ for the Mat\'ern kernel with smoothness $\nu$.
 This result implies a two-batch algorithm that uniformly selects $T^\frac{d}{\nu+d}$ points in the first batch and repeatedly picks the returned point in the second batch, has cumulative regret $O(T^\frac{d}{\nu+d})$.
-In addition, \cite{lyu2019efficient} provides deterministic cumulative regret $O(\sqrt{T\gamma_T})$, with the rough idea being to substitute zero noise into the analysis of GP-UCB \cite{Sri09}.
+In addition, \cite{lyu2019efficient} provided deterministic cumulative regret $O(\sqrt{T\gamma_T})$, with the rough idea being to substitute zero noise into the analysis of GP-UCB \cite{srinivas2010gaussian}.
+Recently, \cite{salgia2023random} proposed a batch algorithm based on random sampling, attaining cumulative regret $\Otil(T^{1-\nu/d})$ when $\nu<d$ and $O(\mathrm{poly}(\log T))$ when $\nu\ge d$.

-Recently, several Bayesian optimization algorithms for optimizing a composition of multiple functions under the noise-free setting have been proposed. \cite{nguyen2016cascade} provides a method for cascade Bayesian optimization; \cite{astudillo2019bayesian} studies optimizing a composition of a black-box function and a known cheap-to-evaluate function; and \cite{astudillo2021bayesian} studies optimizing a network of functions sampled from a GP prior under the grey-box setting.
+Meanwhile, several Bayesian optimization algorithms for optimizing a composition of multiple functions under the noise-free setting have been proposed. \cite{nguyen2016cascade} provides a method for cascade Bayesian optimization; \cite{astudillo2019bayesian} studies optimizing a composition of a black-box function and a known cheap-to-evaluate function; and \cite{astudillo2021bayesian} studies optimizing a network of functions sampled from a GP prior under the grey-box setting.
 Both \cite{astudillo2019bayesian} and \cite{astudillo2021bayesian} prove the asymptotic consistency of their expected improvement sampling based methods.